 Indicator (f) The Auditor is not required to audit this provision.

-Absent a PREA incident the Auditor determined compliance based on policy and interviews with various staff members who would be involved in ensuring proper notifications occurred including the facility Director, the PREA Compliance Manager and a PREA Support Person.
+The Auditor determined compliance based on policy and interviews with various staff members who would be involved in ensuring proper notifications occurred including the facility Director, the PREA Compliance Manager/Investigator, and a PREA Support Person.